TheDaniel3131/idling-non-steam-games/README.md

 #### And that is all, just run the application and it will work out.
 Enjoy your idle time while showing your status in Steam!

+#### Note: I will also keep updating this to improve because I believe it can become even better.

 <br />